nikopj/GroupCDL/README.md

 ```julia
 julia> net, ps, st, ot = main(; config="path/to/pretained_model/config.yaml", eval=true, eval_closure_config="config/synthawgn_closure.yaml", eval_data_config="config/image_data.yaml", verbose=true)
 ```
+Note that the path to the checkpoint is specified in the config file.

 ## Extra
 See `media/sliding_window.mp4` for an animation of how the block-circulant with circulant blocks sparsity pattern